icpctools/icpctools/README.md

 The ICPC Tools are developed, tested, and maintained by a group of ICPC volunteers.
 Bug reports, feature requests, and even just knowing what worked or didn't for your contest are always appreciated.

-To become a committer you must have a history of high quality bug reports, PRs, and be approved by Tim, John Clevenger, and Jeff Donahoo.
+Contributions are welcome in the form of PRs.
+To become a committer you must have a history of high quality bug reports, PRs, and be approved by Tim deBoer, John Clevenger, and Jeff Donahoo.

 ## License

-All of the tools are provided under the included MIT license and are "Free as in Beer".
+All of the tools are provided under the included license and are "Free as in Beer".
 We welcome you to use and enjoy them, but if you ever run into anyone who has contributed to them - Tim, John, Nicky, Sam, Troy, etc. we would greatly appreciate it if you'd buy us a beer, a stroopwafel, or some other suitable token!